-The Ethnic Studies field in History and Literature emphasizes histories of racial formations within and beyond the United States.
+The Ethnic Studies field in History & Literature emphasizes histories of racial formations within and beyond the United States.
 The field encourages students to take a wide range of courses on race and ethnicity, while naming a topic of study to provide individualized focus.
-Considering the roles of slavery, diaspora, migration, and colonialism in shaping cultural and social movements, the Ethnic Studies field foregrounds links between topics such as Asian American Studies, Latinx Studies, African American Studies, Indigenous Studies, and Muslim American Studies.
+Considering the roles of diaspora, migration, and colonialism in shaping cultural and social movements, the Ethnic Studies field foregrounds links between topics such as Asian American Studies, Latinx Studies, Indigenous Studies, and Muslim American Studies.

 In addition to the requirements for all concentrators (5 tutorials and 1 course that satisfies the language requirement), students in the Ethnic Studies field complete the following requirements:

-- 4 elective courses in the Ethnic Studies field
+- 4 elective courses in the Ethnic Studies field, balanced between history and literature

 Of these 8 courses, 4 should focus on the student’s designated topic of study.